 naturally they do it is for me always a cause for optimism.

-PORTER: That is Moorehead Kennedy.
+PORTER: That is Moorhead Kennedy.
 Our other guest has been Martha Keys, executive

-director of the Moorehead Kennedy Group.
+director of the Moorhead Kennedy Group.
 For Common Ground, I’m Keith Porter.

 Our theme music was created by B.J.
 Leiderman.
 Common Ground was produced and funded by the Stanley Foundation.